SFBdragon/talc/README.md

 ## What is this for?
 - Embedded systems, OS kernels, and other `no_std` environments
-- WebAssembly modules, as one of the best drop-in replacements for DLmalloc
+- WebAssembly modules, as a drop-in replacement for DLmalloc
-- Normal programs that need quick single-threaded allocation

 ## Why Talc?
 Performance: